harshiniyu/19AI550_new/Ex.No4:Kinematicmovement_Seekbehavior.md

 6. Attach the Script
    Select Seeker in the Hierarchy - Drag & Drop the SeekBehavior script onto the Inspector Panel.
    Drag & Drop the Target from the Hierarchy into the "Target" field in the script component.
+12. Write a script for flee behavior and attach it to target
-12. Run the game
+13. Run the game
-13. Stop the program
+14. Stop the program

 ### Program:
 ```